marbl-ecosys/MARBL/docs/src/implementations/standalone/regression_tests.rst

 Other Examples
 --------------

-There are five subdirectories that provide information on how MARBL is configured, and three are documented elsewhere on on this site:
+There are six subdirectories that provide information on how MARBL is configured, and three are documented elsewhere on on this site:

 #. ``gen_settings_file/`` generates a :ref:`settings file <marbl_settings.gen>` for a later MARBL run.
 #. ``requested_forcings/`` lists the :ref:`forcing fields MARBL needs <forcing_fields>` in a given configuration.
 #. ``requested_tracers/`` lists the :ref:`tracer tendencies computed <tracer_state>` in a given configuration.
+#. ``available_output/`` lists all the :ref:`additional output fields <additional_output>` available,
+   and also shows what is unavailable due to configuration settings.

 The stand-alone driver can also report what tracers are being restored (without :ref:`looking at the rest of the forcing fields <restoring_as_forcing>`)